Muhammad-Shoaib37/Employee-Attrition-Analysis/README.md

 # Employee-Attrition-Analysis
-Employee Attrition Analysis to diagnose the employee personal satisfaction key factors
+Employee Attrition Analysis to diagnose employee satisfaction based on the personal, job experience, location and commuting key factors